RoyCodes/amplify-vite-react-template/README.md

 ## Lessons Learned

 - **Amplify Gen 2**: Streamlined backend workflows and seamless deployment.
+The Gen 2 interface and feature set is very well packaged and is motivating me to move my Gen 1 projects over.
 - **Cloudscape**: Simplified component-based UI design.
+The documentation and sample playground are robust and made learning easy.
+Also, the Figma integration helped me to mock up my ideas before I started implementing the features.
 - **Amazon Bedrock**: Practical integration of generative AI with knowledge bases.
+Trying out different foundation models and experimenting with prompting is very approachable.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.